How do I apply for a Summit County Library Card?

 How do I download an eBook or eAudiobook on my device?

-Visit our Digital Media Help page where we have instructions for multiple devices.
-If you still need help, bring your device with you to a library or come to one of our Tech Tuesday classes at the South Branch Library.
+Visit our Downloadable Help page where we have instructions for multiple devices.
+If you still need help, bring your device with you to a library.
 Check the Events page for more information.

 How do I print from home?

 Wireless Printing is available at the South Branch Library only.
 First you must activate your library card or printing card in person at the library.
 Then by logging into our printing website with your library or printing card, you can remotely upload documents from a personal computer or laptop.
-To retrieve your documents, bring your library or printing card into the South Branch library and release your documents from the printer by scanning your card.
+To release your documents, bring your library or printing card into the South Branch Library and retrieve your documents from the printer by scanning your card.
 For wireless printing instructions, click here.